 Henly Shelton joined Industrial Mindworks, Inc. in 1999 to direct sales-and-service forces and marketing.
 He helps to indentify new business opportunities and specify their requirements.

 As president of the USA operations of Finnish manufacturing company Kajaani Automation, Inc., Henly sold and serviced intelligent sensors and controls for the pulp and paper industry and led sales forces to acquire 90% marketshare.
 He was also founder and president of In-line Measurements, Inc., a systems integrator and consulting firm specializing in intelligent sensors and controls.
 Within two years the company was profitable and was sold to the industrial systems company ABB.
-Most recently, Henly was president and CEO of SalesMedia, Inc., an Atlanta-based company which develops electronic commerce software for the life insurance industry.
+Henly was President and CEO of SalesMedia, Inc., an Atlanta-based company which develops electronic commerce software for the life insurance industry.